 ee) This Agreement shall be governed by the laws of the State of Texas and venue shall be in Denton County, Texas.

+ff) Nothing in this Agreement shall be construed to be a waiver of any of the immunities and defenses to which TWU is entitled as a public agency of the State of Texas.

 Signatures on the following page